publiccodenet/about/activities/live-streaming/prepare-live-stream.md

    1. In [Odoo](../tool-management/odoo.md) we have a project "Let's talk about public code" with `Ideas`
    2. Discuss in the team who would fit as a guest (based on [guest selection criteria](live-streaming#guest-selection-criteria)) in the near future and make contact with them
    3. If the guest agrees, move them to `Preplanning`
-   4. Decide the date and time of a stream and move the card to `Next episode`
+   4. Decide the date and time of the stream and move the card to `Next episode`
 2. Prepare questions for the interview in a HackMD shared with all interviewers
 3. Share the questions with the guest so no delays happen and they can run it past their communications department if needed
 4. An ace up your sleeve: backup name in case the current guest can't make it.
 Ideally, that person would be the next guest